About the CSRA

 This area has been known as the CSRA for so long many residents don't know the origin of the name.
 It started nearly 70 years ago when Georgia and South Carolina were divided into regions for planning and development purposes, each geographically-named.
 Jefferson county educator C.C.
 McCollum entered an Augusta Chronicle contest in 1950 to name this region.
 His winning-entry -- CSRA -- was evaluated and chosen by a committee of community leaders.
 The contest was also promoted by other local news media outlets including the Augusta Herald, WGAC, WBBQ, News 12 WRDW and News Channel 6 WJBF.
 He received $250 for his effort.

-This abbreviation precisely and concisely described all the surrounding cities that are at the heart of the Savannah River.
+This initialism precisely and concisely described the area and the communities at the heart of the Savannah River.
 It is a term frequently used by the media; even business owners include CSRA in their company names to endorse their loyalty to the local community and their focused service in the region.